Gardens of the King Resort - Cuba

-Roundtrip ground transfer between the airport and the resort, 7-nights at the Iberostar Ensenachos Resort in a double-occupancy spa suite, all meals and alcohol at the resort, a boxed lunch and beverages on skiffs, and guided fishing.
+Ground transfer from the Abel Santamaría Airport in Santa Clara, Cuba, 7-nights at the Iberostar Ensenachos Resort in a double-occupancy spa suite, all meals and alcohol at the resort, a boxed lunch and beverages on skiffs, and guided fishing.

 Packages do not include: